wenqingyu/ripple-image-affect/README.md

 ### Step 1
-Using array matrix to create image digital data
+Using array matrix to create matrix data use npm array-2d to construct 2d arrays

+check file ./simpleEvolution.js

+create instance simpleRoundEvolution to simulate frame evolution: cell value = up, down, left, right's value sum from last round

+every round is derived from last round

 ### Step 2
-Convert array matrix into images
+print each round's matrix into image by pixel color there are 8 colors 0 - 7, sum value of (rounded cells and itself) % 8 -> next round's cell

 ### Step 3
-Using Videoshow to convert images into a video to observe the dynamical change of ripple affect
+Using ffmpeg to convert images into flv video. check file ./simpleRoundEvolutionVideoCreation.sh

+### Notes
+output images produced into ./image/its category folder

+output of video produced into ./video